 It’s 10pm on a Friday night.
-I’ve had a few beers and can feel the stresses of the week lifting into a light mist.
+I’ve had a drink and can feel the stresses of the week lifting into a light mist.
 It’s the point at which I’d usually tell a friend how much I love them, or have the courage to do the "Dirrty" routine from Xtina’s album Stripped.
 Instead, I open the eBay app on my phone, sink into the sofa and scroll.

 Buying stupid stuff when you’re drunk isn’t unusual but who am I kidding?
 I don’t need to be drunk to order a collection of framed 1960s dog photos, or a jumper professing my love for peanut butter.
 I do it all the time.
 And, as the pandemic goes on, and on and on, it seems I'm not the only one.
 Anecdotal reports of shopping 'addictions' under lockdown are on the rise and e-commerce shopping is up 72%.

 App shopping is my drug of choice.
 I bid on items when I wake up in a fit of anxiety at 4am, certain a novelty cat ornament will calm the panic pulsing through my veins.
 I order face masks and strange shampoos from Amazon after a Monday of feeling tired and gross.
 I spend evenings curating my ASOS shopping basket, or spontaneously buying a Dolly Parton brooch from an Etsy seller that’s having an Instagram sale.